Alexandra Gajda: Research

 of the intellectual richness of its time".
 Through her work in the book, as well as other related publications, Gajda became known in scholarly circles as "the country's leading expert on the Essex Rebellion", as Jesse Norman described her in 2023.

 Her second book was a collection of essays, co-edited with Paul Cavill of Pembroke College, Cambridge, entitled Writing the History of Parliament in Tudor and Early Stuart England.
 It was published in 2018 by Manchester University Press as part of their Politics, Culture and Society in Early Modern Britain series, of which Gajda is also a general editor.
 Steven Gunn, reviewing the work for Parliamentary History, stated that the volume makes a "significant contribution" to historical understanding of the role of the past in early modern politics.
 He further remarked that Gajda's own chapter revealed how Protestants made use of the past to "justify the supremacy of the crown" through "assertions of parliament’s antiquity and power" over the church.

 Gajda's current research projects include a study of the role of parliament in shoring up the legitimacy of Protestantism in England and Wales; a study of William Camden's Annales, the first published history of Elizabeth I's reign; a study of early modern English gentlemen's travel and political education; and an edition of the letters of Fulke Greville in collaboration with Henry Woudhuysen.

+Gajda also sits on the editorial board of the journal Parliamentary History.